 3. Costs & Size Match

-It is important to find a partner with a compatible pricing structure:
+It’s important to find a partner with a compatible pricing structure:

 - Too big?
 Let’s face it neither of us would mind having Jony Ive as a CPO and Elon Musk as your CTO — but onboarding them at this stage may be a little difficult, budget-wise.

 - Too small?
 Well “if you pay peanuts you get monkeys”.
 Being stingy won’t pay dividends in the long run.
 You need experience, professionalism and good quality — if you invest well at this stage you really will get what you pay for.
 At Altar.io we’ve often had to rebuild projects from scratch.
-This happens because the client previously chose to outsource software development to the cheapest agency they could find.
+This happens because the client previously chose to outsource software development to the cheapest software development company they could find.
 It is really painful to see a founder in this situation.
 They end up having to trash the whole codebase, after 3 months of supposed delivery plus another 3 months of inefficient bug fixing.
 The reason they have to do this never changes — because it has been written in sub-par spaghetti code that doesn’t meet industry standards.

 - Appropriate budget: In a nutshell, there is not a definitive number I can tell you as an indication.
 But you can play with this price simulator as a useful reference.